lokeshreddy007/Cplus-plus-developer/README.md

 }

 ```
-In the above exmaple if we used `&&` - `AND` operator where both the condtions sholud be true to enter inside the for loop, but here while checking this condtion there is possibility of Short circuit i.e while execting this condition `a>b && a>c` the program first check the first condtion i.e `a>b` here if we get false then the program will not execute the next condtion i.e `a>c` it automatically skip...
+In the above exmaple, we used `&&` - `AND` operator where both the condtions sholud be true to enter inside the for loop, but here while checking this condtion there is possibility of Short circuit i.e while execting this condition `a>b && a>c` the program first check the first condtion i.e `a>b` here if we get false then the program will not execute the next condtion i.e `a>c` it automatically skip...

 #### Example of Dynamic Declartion ####